-Transactions With Related Persons, Promoters and Certain Control Persons
+Transactions with Related Persons, Promoters and Certain Control Persons

 Mrs. Elizabeth G. Weymouth, the daughter of the late Mrs. Katharine Graham, the sister of Mr. Donald E. Graham and the mother of Katharine Weymouth, is employed as an Editor-at-Large of the Company's publications and websites.
-In 2018, she received \$300,000 in compensation.
-Mrs. Weymouth's base salary for 2019 is \$300,000.
+In 2020, she received \$300,000 in compensation.
+Mrs. Weymouth's base salary for 2021 is \$300,000.

-Laura O'Shaughnessy, a daughter of Mr. Donald E. Graham and the wife of Mr. Timothy J. O'Shaughnessy, is employed full time as the Chief Executive Officer of Social Code LLC, a subsidiary of the Company.
-In 2018, Mrs. O'Shaughnessy's base salary was \$400,000 and she received a bonus of \$323,439.
-Mrs. O'Shaughnessy's base salary for 2019 is \$400,000.
-She held 1,000 shares of restricted stock of the Company and 1,000 shares of restricted stock of Cable ONE in the 2015-2018 cycle that vested in January 2019 (representing a total value of \$1,453,560) and holds 600 shares of restricted stock in the 2019-2022 cycle that will vest in 2023.
-Mrs. O'Shaughnessy also participates in SocialCode's long-term incentive plans under which she received payment in the amount of \$2,152,800 in October 2018 and holds certain units with expected payments in the beginning of 2020.
-The value of the units in SocialCode's long-term incentive plans is tied to an increase in the equity value of Social Code LLC.
+Laura O'Shaughnessy, daughter of Mr. Donald E. Graham and the wife of Mr. Timothy J. O'Shaughnessy, retired as Chief Executive Officer of Social Code LLC, a subsidiary of the Company in August 2020.
+Mrs. O'Shaughnessy's annual base salary for 2020 was \$400,000 from January to March and per her request was reduced to \$100,000 effective April 2020.
+She received a lump-sum payment of \$317,000 at retirement.
+She held 600 shares of restricted stock of the Company in the 2019-2022 cycle under the Company's 2012 ICP, 300 shares of which were accelerated to vest on August 3, 2020 (representing a total value of \$120,947) and the remaining 300 shares were forfeited.
+Mrs. O'Shaughnessy also participated in SocialCode's long-term incentive plan, which was terminated in September 2020 with no payout.

 The Audit Committee has adopted a written policy for approval of transactions between the Company and its related parties, including, Directors, Director nominees, executive officers, greater than 5% beneficial owners and each of their respective immediate family members, where the amount involved in the transaction exceeds or is expected to exceed \$100,000 in a single calendar year and the related party has or will have a direct or indirect interest in the transaction.
-The policy provides that the Audit Committee reviews transactions subject to the policy and determines whether or not to approve or ratify these transactions.
+The policy provides that the Audit Committee review transactions subject to the policy and determine whether or not to approve or ratify these transactions.